 As a school we ensure that every individual is given the support they need to achieve their full potential.
 We encourage them to aim high and enjoy learning in a friendly, caring, tolerant, inclusive and fun environment.

-At Heaton Park we aim to fulfill every child’s full potential by providing a broad, balanced and relevant curriculum, which supports pupil’s Spiritual, Moral, Social and Cultural development (SMSC).
+At Heaton Park we aim to fulfill every child’s full potential by providing a broad, balanced and relevant curriculum, which supports pupil’s Spiritual, Moral, Social and Cultural development (SMSC) and British Values.

 SMSC is at the heart of everything we do.